pantelis/artificial-intelligence/_sources/aiml-common/lectures/nlp/transformers/transformers-intro.md

 Self-attention layers can be stacked on top of each other to create a multi-layer self-attention mechanism.

-## Scaled dot product self-attention layer explained
+## Scaled dot product self-attention layer

 In the simple attention mechanism we have no trainable parameters.
 The attention weights are computed derministically from the embeddings of each word of the input sequence.
 The way to introduce trainable parameters is via the reuse of the principles we have seen in RNN attention mechanisms.